 Can you run on a treadmill wearing fitness shoes?

 Our fitness shoes were specially designed for cardio fitness activities.
 They can also be used for limited treadmill running.
 You can wear them for a quick warm-up/cool-down on the treadmill before or after a class.
 However, if you plan to only run, whether on a treadmill or outdoors, you should choose a running shoe for safety reasons.

 Are fitness shoes for indoor use only?

 Cardio fitness is mainly done in gyms and/or at home.
 Our shoes have been designed for indoor use.
 The rubber is specially suited for indoor use as it is softer.
-Wearing these shoes outdoors on tarmac will cause them to wear out more quickly.
-The grip of our soles is tested based on the floors used in gyms or in the home, and rubber is designed to be more grippy when used in these places.
+Wearing these shoes outdoors on tarmac will cause premature wear to the rubber.
+The grip of our soles is tested based on the floors used in gyms or in your home, and rubber is designed to be more grippy when used in these places.